eaprelsky/infodynamics/book/09_the_mathematics_of_minds.md

 As you contemplate the mathematical foundations of your own consciousness, consider how the equations we've explored manifest in your daily experience of thinking, learning, and understanding.
 Can you recognize the resonance frequencies of your own cognitive circuits?
 Do you notice the fractal patterns in your thought processes?
 The mathematical universe of mind is not just an abstract theory—it is the deepest description we have of what it means to be conscious.

 Before we examine what this mathematical framework reveals through data analysis, we must establish the crucial bridge between our elegant equations and the biological reality of living brains.
-In our next chapter, we'll discover how information physics emerges from the actual electrical and chemical dynamics of neurons, synapses, and neural networks—revealing that our mathematical formalism describes not metaphorical analogies, but the genuine electrical nature of biological consciousness.
+In our next chapter, we'll discover how information dynamics emerges from the actual electrical and chemical dynamics of neurons, synapses, and neural networks—revealing that our mathematical formalism describes not metaphorical analogies, but the genuine electrical nature of biological consciousness.

 ---